 A job in the MapReduce system has a few key components.
 The user defines the input data format by implementing - InputSplit with details of data chunks, RecordReader containing details of how to read records from these chunks, and InputFormat containing details of how to create InputSplit and RecordReader objects.
 The user also defines the computation with map-reduce functions, where Hadoop executes the map method once for each record.
 The map job emits key-value pairs, which Hadoop combines according to the keys and invokes the reduce method once per key.

-{\em \bf Apache Spark architecture.} Like other data processing frameworks, Apache Spark also utilizes the distributed data processing paradigm, where there is a master node (known as \textit{driver}) that receives a data-analytic task and distributes it to various other workers nodes (known as \textit{executors}).
-In Spark, a user can submit jobs written in a Turing complete language and the system executes the code in a distributed manner.
+\textbf{Apache Spark architecture.} Like other data processing frameworks, Apache Spark also utilizes the distributed data processing paradigm, where there is a master node (known as \textit{driver}) that receives a data-analytic task and distributes it to various other workers nodes (known as \textit{executors}).
+In Spark, a user can submit jobs written in a Turing complete language, and the system executes the code in a distributed manner.
 Typically, the Apache Spark cluster operates in two modes, i.e., i) standalone and ii) interactive.
-In a standalone mode, a user can submit a job jar via \textit{SparkSubmit} shell to a spark cluster.
-After job submission, the driver node accepts it, creates a \texttt{SparkContext} within itself, which prepares and sends specific tasks to the executors.
+In a standalone mode, a user can submit a job jar to a spark cluster via \textit{SparkSubmit} shell.
+The driver node accepts the submitted jar and creates a \texttt{SparkContext} within itself, which prepares and sends specific tasks to the executors.

-In the interactive mode, users submit code from interactive notebooks (i.e., Zeppelin, Jupyter, etc.), which uses Livy for interactive job execution in a Spark cluster.
-Livy is an open source REST interface for interacting with Spark.
-In this setting, Livy acts as a driver and supports executing snippets of code or the entire program.
+In the interactive mode, users submit code from interactive notebooks (i.e., Zeppelin, Jupyter, etc.), which use Livy for interactive job execution in a Spark cluster.
+Livy is an open-source REST interface for interacting with Spark.
+Livy acts as a driver in this setting and supports executing code snippets or an entire program.
 While running from multiple users, Livy relies on user emulations, such as user proxy, to emulate their capabilities.